 Once the panicles produce fruit, wait until they are ripe and bursting before harvesting them.
 Open fruits over a container to collect the tiny seeds.
 Use them immediately for best results or refrigerate them for a short period.
 Always use gloves when handling seed.

 Sow in a flat filled with good moistened compost mixed with vermiculite or perlite.
-Seeds should be lightly strewn at about one inch apart.
-These seeds need light for germination so you can simply lightly tamp them into soil or gently cover with a fine layer of sand.
+Seeds should be lightly strewn at about one inch (2.5 cm.) apart.
+These seeds need light for germination so you can simply lightly tamp them into the soil or gently cover them with a fine layer of sand.

 Follow-up Care When Growing Gunnera Seeds

 Germination is generally quite quick, within 15 days, but may take up to 60 days.
-Thin is necessary and grow the seedlings on in their flat until two pairs of true leaves appear.
-Then transplant to 2-inch pots filled with good compost.
-Keep them moistened and provide ventilation in a warm area of the home, garden or greenhouse.
+Thinning is necessary, grow the seedlings on in their flat until two pairs of true leaves appear.
+Then, transplant to 2-inch (5 cm.) pots filled with good compost.
+Keep them moistened and provide ventilation in a warm area of the home, garden, or greenhouse.

 Do not transplant outdoors until young plants are a year old.
 Protect plants in the garden from freezing.
-In a few years you, will have your own giant gunnera plants, a sight which will amaze and awe your friends and family.
+In a few years, you will have your own giant gunnera plants, a sight that will amaze and awe your friends and family.